Nursing facility (NF) programs are Kentucky Medicaid Provider Type (12). To bill Kentucky Medicaid, NF providers must be:

 - A maximum of 10 days per calendar year for leaves of absence other than hospitalization.

-- Reimbursement will be 75 percent of a facility’s rate if the facility has an occupancy rate of 95 percent or more.
+- Reimbursement is 75 percent of the facility rate if the facility has an occupancy rate of 95 percent or more.

-- Reimbursement will be 50 percent of a facility’s rate if the facility has an occupancy rate less than 95 percent.
+- Reimbursement is 50 percent of the facility rate if the facility has an occupancy rate of less than 95 percent.

-CareWise provides prior authorizations for fee-for-service (FFS) beneficiaries.
+CareWise provides prior authorization for fee-for-service (FFS) beneficiaries.
 Each MCO provides prior authorization for its beneficiaries.

-Kentucky Medicaid uses the National Correct Coding Initiative (NCCI) edits as well as the McKesson Claim Check System to verify codes that are mutually exclusive or incidental.
-Kentucky Medicaid also uses Current Procedural Terminology (CPT) codes and Healthcare Common Procedure Coding system (HCPCS) codes.
+Kentucky Medicaid uses the National Correct Coding Initiative edits as well as the McKesson Claim Check System to verify incidental or mutually exclusive codes.
+Kentucky Medicaid also uses Current Procedural Terminology (CPT) codes and Healthcare Common Procedure Coding system codes.
 Kentucky Medicaid requires the use of ICD-10 codes on all claims submitted for reimbursement.
 Kentucky Medicaid requires the use of UB-04 billing forms.
-Providers will need to bill Kentucky Medicaid using the correct Revenue codes.
+Providers must bill Kentucky Medicaid using the CPT codes.

-Claims must be received within 12 months of the the date of service (DOS) or siz months from the Medicare pay date whichever is longer, or within 12 months of the last Kentucky Medicaid denial.
+Claims must be received the longer of either 12 months from the date of service or six months from the Medicare pay date or within 12 months of the last Kentucky Medicaid denial.
 Please refer to the MCO if appealing an MCO claim.

 Provider Contact Information